lionelc/banner_topcoder/README.md

 The modified source code of mallet is also enclosed (src directory only), and the entire package can be downloaded at

 http://mallet.cs.umass.edu/dist/mallet-2.0.6.tar.gz

+This solution runs better than the default on the validation data set (score visible to contestants immediately), with a submission score 821119.94.